percona/pmm/docs/how-to/upgrade.md

     For example, for a PMM Server version 2.25.0, the PMM Client version should be 2.25.0 or 2.24.0.
 If the PMM Client version is 2.26.0, PMM might not work as expected.

 ## Updating a Server

 !!! caution alert alert-warning "Caution"
+    While upgrading PMM to version 2.32.0, it fails.
+This issue has been resolved for PMM version 2.33.0.
+However, the issue persists on all the versions prior to 2.33.0.

+    **Solution**

+    While PMM is being upgraded, log in to the PMM server and run the following command:

+    ```sh
+    sed -i 's/- nginx/- nginx*/' /usr/share/pmm-update/ansible/playbook/tasks/update.yml
+    ```
     PMM versions prior to 2.33.0 may not show the latest versions available with instances created from the AWS marketplace in specific environments, including AWS.
 For solution, see the [troubleshooting](../how-to/troubleshoot.md#pmm-server-not-showing-latest-versions-available-with-the-instances-created-from-aws) section.